[HISTORY: Adopted by the City Council of the City of Harrisburg 7-3-2018 by Ord. No. 5-2018. Amendments noted where applicable.]

 Commercial.
 The collection rates for each property, or part of a property, utilized for commercial purposes within the City shall be set forth in rules and regulations promulgated by the Director DPW related to the kind, quality, and quantity of municipal waste to be collected from such property, provided that such rates shall not be less than $411 per year; $34.25 monthly for once-a-week collection of up to 95 gallons of municipal waste not weighing in excess of 160 pounds.

-Dumpsters.
-The collection rates for dumpsters, whether located on property classified as residential or commercial, shall be at the rates as set forth in Appendix, Chapter 9, of the Codified Ordinances.
+Dumpsters, containers and compactors.
+The collection rates for dumpsters, containers and compactors, whether located on property classified as residential or commercial, shall be at the rates as set forth in Appendix, Chapter 9, of the Codified Ordinances.
 The City, through the Director DPW, shall set the collection rates for individual customers whose dumpsters, due to size of dumpster(s) or compaction of waste, do not fit within the rate schedule set forth in the Appendix.

 Disposal rates.
 In addition to the rates for collection of municipal waste by the City, there is imposed upon each property within the City a refuse ready-to-serve and use of facilities charge for the disposal of municipal waste delivered by the City to the disposal facility, pursuant to the following: